-The school district has recently discussed this student and, with your input, has developed a proposal.
-We have described our actions and our reasons for these actions on page two of this memo.
+The school district has recently met regarding this student and, with your input, has developed a proposal.
+We have described our actions and reasons on page two of this letter.

-As you know, special education regulations provide protection to you and your child.
-You will find specific information about your legal rights within the Notice of Procedural Safeguards, including sources that you may contact for help in understanding your rights.
-This notice is enclosed for initial evaluations.
-You should have received your Notice of
+Special education regulations provide protection to you and your child.
+You will find information about your legal rights in the Notice of Procedural Safeguards, including who you may contact for help in understanding your rights.
+You should have received the Notice of Procedural Safeguards prior to the initial evaluation.
+If you would like another copy, please contact the school district staff.
+Please carefully read this letter and reach out to the contact person below with any questions.